tomaszlibich/lbt-auth-stack/README.md

 # lbt-authentication-service

-A configurable ExpressJS Authentication Service for AWS based apps
+A configurable Auth stack for AWS based apps